-The white grape comes from Spain, Synonyms are Blanca Pequene, Marisancho, Parda, Pardilla, Pardillo de Madrid, Parill Blanco and Temprana Media.
+The white grape comes from Spain, Synonyms include Blanca Pequene, Marisancho, Parda, Pardilla, Pardillo de Madrid, Parill Blanco and Temprana Media.
 Until 2009, the official name was Pardilla , which has often caused confusion.
 Because Pardilla is also a synonym for Pardina, but not a separate variety, but in the province of Bajadoz (Extremadura) common name for Cayetana Blanca, Pardillo may not be with the morphological similar variety Albillo Real be confused.
 The late-ripening, high-yielding vine is prone to Botrytis but resistant to drought, It produces alcoholic white wines.
-The variety occupied mainly in Spain in Spain La Mancha In 2010, a total of 4,364 hectares of vineyards with a steep decline (ten years earlier, there were 7,272 hectares).
+The variety occupied mainly in Spain in Spain La Mancha In 2010, a total of 4,364 hectares of vineyards with a strong declining trend (ten years earlier, there were 7,272 hectares).
 It is thus worldwide varieties ranking on rank 120.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012